sakaiproject/sakai/webcomponents/tool/src/main/frontend/packages/sakai-push-utils/README.md

 # sakai-push-utils

-A set of utility functions for handling translations in Sakai.
-It converts java properties file formats into js objects.
+A set of utility functions for setting up browser push in Sakai.

 ## Installation